 The Layout and Main Attractions

 The museum features more than 50 exhibits, each crafted to engage your senses and push the boundaries of what you perceive.
 The descriptions suggest that the layout includes rooms with themes like a Camouflage Room, where you can become a master of disguise, a Castle Room that feels like you’re walking through a trickery-filled fairy tale, and the Throne Room, where you might feel like a giant monarch.
-These spaces are designed to be playful and visually arresting, perfect for photos and shared laughs.
+These spaces are designed to be playful and visually arresting, great for photos and shared laughs.

 One of the highlights seems to be the Paradox Sofa, a piece of furniture that defies logic, and the gravity-defying ceiling traversal over parts of the museum.
 The zero-gravity illusion, for example, has been praised for its cleverness, although one reviewer expressed some disappointment that some attractions were closed for refurbishment — a reminder that some experiences could be missed if scheduled at the wrong time.